manorrock/off-you-go-with-java/functional/predicate.md

   even.test(1);
 ```

 The example above illustrates how the predicate can be used to test if a given integer is even.
-If it is it would return `true`, if it is not it would return `false`.
+If the integer is even it would return `true`, if the integer is not even it would return `false`.

 ## Negating a predicate